 What is Interfaith?

-Interfaith can simply be defined as "involving persons of different faith traditions".
+Interfaith can simply be defined as "involving persons of different religious, nonreligious, and spiritual traditions".

 However, the Interfaith Movement implies much more than a diverse gathering of people.
 It incorporates intentional communal action in order to build relationships between individuals of different backgrounds so that we may deliberately recognize our religious and cultural differences and come to understand and respect, but not always agree on, those differences.